chmaurer/StockHawk/README.md

-# StockHawk
+# (Udacity) StockHawk
-Udacity StockHawk Project
+The StockHawk project for my Udacity Android Developer Nano Degree.

 ## Introduction
 The Udacity StockHawk Project is a project created for my Udacity Android Developer Nano Degree.
 I used the initial sources of Udacity to implement certain functions.